smith-nathanh/tldwatch/README.md

 # YouTube Transcript Summarizer

-This repository provides a module to summarize YouTube video transcripts using the OpenAI API.
+This repository provides a module to summarize YouTube video transcripts using various AI models including OpenAI, Cerebras, and Ollama.
 It retrieves transcripts from YouTube videos, processes them, and generates concise summaries.

 ## Features

 - **Transcript Retrieval**: Fetches transcripts from YouTube videos using the `YouTubeTranscriptApi`.
 - **Text Processing**: Cleans and splits the transcript text into manageable chunks for processing.
-- **Summarization**: Utilizes OpenAI's language models to generate summaries of the transcripts.
+- **Multiple Model Support**:
+  - OpenAI models (GPT-3.5, GPT-4)
+  - Cerebras models (llama3.1-8b, llama3.1-70b)
+  - Local Ollama models (Llama, Mistral, etc.)
 - **Output**: Saves the original transcript and the generated summary to specified directories.
 - **Twitter Integration**: Posts the generated summary as a thread on Twitter.